hookerz/spot-the-bot/README.md

 Checkout other WebVR experiments [here](https://webvrexperiments.com)

+#### Update
+As of 9/11/2018, the WebVR API is no longer supported so some features may not work as intended.

 ##### Building Locally

 All of the build scripts are run through `npm`.
 Here are some common tasks: